WFTM (AM)

-WFTM (1240 AM) is a radio station broadcasting a sports format.
-Licensed to Maysville, Kentucky, United States.
+WFTM (1240 AM) is a commercial radio station licensed to Maysville, Kentucky, United States, broadcasting a sports format.
 The station is currently owned by Standard Tobacco Co.

-WFTM is an affiliate CBS Sports Radio.
+WFTM is an affiliate of Westwood One Sports.
 Previously WFTM was an affiliate of Westwood One's Kool Gold satellite-delivered format featuring mainly hits of the 1960s and 1970s.
 Before that, the station aired an adult standards format.